 In response to requests by the adjacent property owners three meetings were held to address their concerns.
 On December 14, 2010 a meeting was held at Mayor Carruthers office to explain the rationale for the Option D. On December 16, 2010 a meeting was held with Mayor Carruthers and Key West Mayor Cates to discuss the neighbors concerns expressed during the December workshop.
-Furthermore, at the request of Mayor Carruthers an additional meeting was held on December 22, 2010 and the final Master Plan, Option E reflects changes made to accommodate and respond to the neighbor's concerns as much as possible.
+Furthermore, at the request of Mayor Carruthers an additional meeting was held on December 22, 2010 to discuss Option E. Further changes were requested and the final Master Plan, Option F reflects changes made to accommodate and respond to the neighbor's concerns as much as possible.
 Minutes of these meetings are included in the Appendices.